Camping & Hiking Wilderness Escape in Radium Hot Springs

 A great hike perfect for a family outing is scenic and peaceful Sinclair Creek Trail.
 The Trail is a loop of approximately 2.5 km in length and provides a series of information kiosks outlining points of interest along the scenic route adjacent to the peaceful creek, which serve to educate users on the environment and history of the area.
 A gentle hike, great for hikers of all ages.

-Breakfast: enjoy a leisurely breakfast at your campsite or wander into Radium for a delicious home cooked breakfast pancakes, a hearty breakfast burrito or traditional bacon ’n eggs in one of the delicious eateries nearby.
+Breakfast: enjoy a leisurely breakfast at your campsite or wander into Radium for some delicious home-cooked pancakes, a hearty breakfast burrito or traditional bacon ’n eggs in one of the delicious eateries nearby.
 Don’t forget to stock up on sandwiches and snacks for later!

 Hike the Old Coach Trail (Radium to Dry Gulch).
 This 9 km (one way) trail has moderate elevation gain and is perfect for walking and for hikers of all ages.
 The trail winds along the bench lands above the Columbia River and offers great views of the Columbia River Wetlands.
 An interpretive trail guide is available.